Basics

 NCSRP

-Founded by the North Central Soybean Research Program --and funded by the Soybean Checkoff – this website provides a regional platform to access information on soybean pests and diseases from all the university soybean research and Extension programs in the 12 NCSRP partner states.
+Founded by the North Central Soybean Research Program and funded by the Soybean Checkoff – this website provides information on soybean pests and diseases from checkoff-funded research, and from the university research and Extension programs of all 12 NCSRP partner states.

 Your Soybean Checkoff.